kunal10/paxos/src/README.md

 A) Commands to run:

-# We have changed the timeout for a test case in tester.py to 200s.
-If you are
-# not using the modified tester.py in our source code, please change the timeout
-# from 10s to 200s.
+NOTE: We have changed the timeout for a test case in tester.py to 200s.
+If you are not using the modified tester.py in our source code, please change the timeout from 10s to 200s.

-# Assuming that you are in paxos directory obtained by unzipping the zip file.
+1. Assuming that you are in paxos directory obtained by unzipping the zip file run

 cd src

-# This script will build paxos project and run tester.py.
-# tester.py expects tests and solution files in src/tests and src/solutions.
+2. This script will build paxos project and run tester.py.
+It expects tests and solution files in src/tests and src/solutions.

 ./executePaxos.sh

 B) MASTER API: